rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 4 Add the watchOS Map View

 Now that you’ve created the basic detail view, it’s time to add a map to show the landmark’s location.
 Unlike CircleImage, you can’t just reuse the iOS app’s MapView.
 Instead, you’ll need to create a WKInterfaceObjectRepresentable structure to wrap the WatchKit map.

+#### Section 5 Create a Cross-Platform List View

+For the landmark list, you can reuse the rows from the iOS app, but each platform needs to present its own detail view.
+To support this, you’ll convert the LandmarkList view into a generic list type, where the instantiating code defines the detail view.